eshikafe/tvws-mac/README.md

 # TVWS-MAC

-A TV White-space MAC layer implementation that is compliant with the ECMA-392 and IEEE 802.11af standards.
+A TV White-space MAC layer implementation.
+Compliant with ECMA-392 and IEEE 802.11af.

 ## Architecture